 Amsterdam is so much more than the city center only.
 Do you know that the area around Amsterdam has many castles and gardens, forts, beautiful old mansions and lakes?
 Some of these castles and fortified towns were part of the New Dutch Waterline; a unique historical system of defence lines.
 Other historical mansions were owned by wealthy merchants.
 It’s definitely worth to spend some time and explore this area.
 By car, by bus, by boat or even by bike.
 This is an overview with some of the most remarkable things to do around Amsterdam.
-Get inspired with places to visit near Amsterdam in this article, including gardens, castles and the Gooi and Vecht area.
+Get inspired with places to visit near Amsterdam in this article, including gardens, castles, the Gooi and Vecht area and fortified city Naarden.

 Places to visit near Amsterdam

 People in the Netherlands often go sailing for a day or weekend, especially when the weather is nice.
 And the area around Amsterdam has a lot of suitable places.
 Many foreign people who visit Amsterdam don’t know that there is a big lake district just south of the city.
 It’s one of the best things to do around Amsterdam, if you want to unwind from the busy city center and enjoy a day in the Dutch countryside.

 I always love to go on boat trips when I’m abroad.
 It gives you the possibility to experience places from a completely different perspective.
 But, I almost never do it in my own country.
 Such as shame!
 These are some of the best places to visit near Amsterdam, if you want to go on a lovely boat trip.